Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-firethief/chapter-1.md

 title: The Firetrunks of Toxotes
 weight: 1
 ---
 Dawn came early that day around the jeweler's shop.
 A small bird left her comfortable rooftop at the first sign of it.
 She landed on a far less comfortable rooftop elsewhere, then yelled across the street.
-This was heard by a racoon, who reluctantly abandoned his delicious trash and whistled to a house on the corner.
+This was heard by a raccoon, who reluctantly abandoned his delicious trash and whistled to a house on the corner.
 A firelight turned on behind the glass windows.
 The wolf living inside drowsily kicked open the front door and ran up the hill.

 Once at the top, he spoke the secret codeword---something that does not bear repeating in a fairy tale like this, followed by the word _gods_---to a priest.
 They pressed a button, which lowered a pulley, which pressed another button, which tickled a bear, which tightened a rope, which displaced everyone's bed, which rang out a specific melody on the church bells.